q-m/q-m.github.io/_project/2017-optical_nutrient_detection.md

 The packaging may be curved (a bottle, a can) or wrinkled (cookies, a bag of crisps).
 Lighting conditions can vary a lot, including uneven lighting.

-Covering all cases is most probably very complicated.
-Let's start with the basics first, as long as there is a substantial portion of real-word pictures that can be recognized.
+Covering all cases is likely to be very complicated.
+Let's start with the basics first, as long as there is a substantial portion of real-world pictures that can be recognized.

 ### Finding the spot